xcvil/self-rare-wildlife/README.md

 ```

 ### Updates
+[29/10/2022] My master thesis at ETH Zurich implementing the ideas of image/feature mixture strategies for self-supervised visual representation learning is online now, see [arXiv submission](https://arxiv.org/abs/2211.05636).
+My thesis paper is an extension of my ICCV 2021 paper above.

 [21/10/2021] MixCo is supported, see [here](MixCo/pretrain_bimoco_mixup.sh).

 [30/08/2021] Feature extraction (for t-SNE visualization and KNN grid search) is supported, see [here](cld/vis.py).